SimonEnsemble/PoreMatMod.jl/docs/src/manual/find.md

 `PoreMatMod.jl` conducts subgraph matching, i.e. searches for subgraphs of a `parent` graph isomorphic to a `query` graph, using [Ullmann's algorithm for subgraph isomorphisms](https://doi.org/10.1145/321921.321925).

-During subgraph matching, both the `parent` crystal structure and `query` fragment are represented by node-labeled (by the chemical species) graphs.
+For subgraph matching, both the `parent` crystal structure and `query` fragment are represented by node-labeled (by the chemical species) graphs.
 For crystals, bonds across the unit cell boundaries of periodic materials are accounted for, allowing us to find subgraph isomorphisms when the fragment is split across a unit cell boundary.

 # Substructure Searches: how to

 To learn by example, suppose we wish to search the IRMOF-1 crystal structure for *p*-phenylene fragments.

-First, we load the `query` fragment and `parent` structure:
+First, we load the `query` fragment and `parent` crystal structure:
 ```julia
 parent = Crystal("IRMOF-1.cif")
 infer_bonds!(parent_xtal, true) # true to infer bonds across the periodic boundary